Shake Shack IPO prices far above expected range

 “It’s a cult,” said Bob Goldin, an executive vice president at consulting firm Technomic.

-The chain attracts a relatively affluent clientele, which spends roughly $30 for a meal for two - considerably more than diners spend at struggling fast-food giant McDonald’s (MCD.N).
+The chain attracts a relatively affluent clientele, which spends roughly $30 for a meal for two - considerably more than diners spend at struggling fast-food giant McDonald‘s.

 Shake Shack’s challenge, Goldin and other experts said, is not to expand too quickly.